nodejs/node/src/README.md

 ### `Realm`

-The `Realm` class is a container for a set of JavaScript objects and functions that associated with a particular ECMAScript global environment.
+The `Realm` class is a container for a set of JavaScript objects and functions that are associated with a particular ECMAScript global environment.

 Every `Realm` instance is associated with a [`Context`][].